Published July 2026 by Batteries Included

 Product flavors are not a substitute for product strategy.
 Skip or delay them when:

 - Brand differences infect every screen.
-If “only the logo changes” was the pitch but every sprint adds brand-specific exceptions, you are maintaining two apps with extra Gradle complexity.
+If “only the logo changes” was the pitch but every sprint adds exceptions, you are maintaining two apps with extra Gradle complexity.

 - Pick one flavor dimension (